bolmaster2/http-signature/README.md

 - When creating the signing string, follow the spec exactly: https://tools.ietf.org/html/draft-cavage-http-signatures-08#section-2.3, e.g, concatenate multiple instances of the same headers and remove surrounding whitespaces

+## Why/when should I use this?
+In short: When you need to make sure that the request or response has not been tampered with (_integrity_).
+And you can be sure that the request was sent by someone that had the key (_authenticity_).
+Don't confuse this with encryption, the signed message is not encrypted.
+It's just _signed_.
+You could add a layer of encryption on top of this.
+Or just use HTTPS and you're _kinda safe_ for not that much hassle, which is totally fine in most cases.

+[Read more about HMAC here](https://security.stackexchange.com/questions/20129/how-and-when-do-i-use-hmac/20301), even though you can sign your messages with RSA as well, but it's the same principle.